dataloop/dataloop-support/docs/alerting/rules.md

 | Grey   | Unknown   |
 | Red    | Triggered |

-When a criteria is defined in Dataloop a query is added to a background set of workers that poll every 10 seconds and compare desired state to current state.
+When a criteria is defined in Outlyer, a query is added to a background set of workers that poll every 10 seconds and compare desired state to current state.

 If a complete set of data is returned for **all** criteria in a rule and all checks pass then a criteria is considered clear.
 If all criteria within a rule are clear then the rule is clear.